Rose Philippine Duchesne: Early life

-Rose Philippine Duchesne was born in Grenoble, then the capital of the ancient Province of the Dauphiné in the Kingdom of France, the second of seven daughters, along with one son.
-Her father, Pierre-François Duchesne (1748–1797), was a prominent lawyer during the Day of the Tiles.
-Her mother, Rose-Euphrosine Périer (1743–1814), was the sister of Claude Périer, an industrialist who later helped finance the rise to power of Napoleon.
-Pierre-Francois and Rose-Euphrosine shared her parents' home in Grenoble with her brother, Claude Perier, and his wife – the two young couples living on separate floors.
-Claude Périer's son, Casimir, later a Prime Minister of France, was the grandfather of Jean Casimir-Perier, a President of France.
-She was raised in an enormous family home across from the Parliament building or Palace of Justice in Grenoble.
+Rose Philippine Duchesne was born on August 29, 1769, in Grenoble, Dauphiné in the Kingdom of France to Pierre-François Duchesne (1748–1797) and Rose-Euphrosine Périer (1743–1814).
+Rose was the second of seven daughters, along with one son.
+Her father Pierre-François was a prominent lawyer during the Day of the Tiles.
+Her mother,Rose-Euphrosine was the sister of Claude Périer, an industrialist.

+Pierre-Francois and Rose-Euphrosine lived in her parents' home in Grenoble.
+Her brother, Claude Perier and his wife lived in the house on a separate floor.
+Their home was located across from the Palace of Justice in Grenoble.